furnace repair

 What Are the Signs of a Carbon Monoxide Leak from Your Furnace?

-Close-up of a carbon monoxide detector in a home, emphasizing the importance of safety and awareness of leaks
+Close-up of a carbon monoxide detector on a wall with a concerned family in the background, emphasizing the importance of safety and awareness of carbon monoxide leaks in homes.

 You might not even notice a carbon monoxide leak from your furnace until people start feeling sick or the detectors go off.
 A cracked heat exchanger, incomplete combustion, or blocked flue pipes can let CO escape into your home.